kvasdopil/ui-gen/README.md

 **Workspaces:**

-- `GET /api/workspaces` - List all workspaces for the authenticated user
+- `GET /api/workspaces` - List all workspaces for the authenticated user (sorted by `updatedAt` descending)
 - `POST /api/workspaces` - Create a new workspace (optional `name` parameter, auto-generates if not provided)
 - `GET /api/workspaces/:id` - Get a specific workspace by ID
 - `PUT /api/workspaces/:id` - Update workspace name
 - `DELETE /api/workspaces/:id` - Delete workspace and all associated screens (cascade delete)

+**Note**: The workspace's `updatedAt` timestamp is automatically updated whenever screens or dialog entries are created, modified, or deleted via the `touchWorkspace()` helper function.

 **Screens:**